wq/wq/docs/overview/setup.md

 # Install wq
 python3 -m pip install wq==1.3.0a1
-wq start
+wq create
 ```

-When called without any arguments, the `wq start` command will prompt for several project attributes including the project name and web domain.  `wq start` also asks whether to enable GIS support and/or Node.js/npm support.
+When called without any arguments, the `wq create` command will prompt for several project attributes including the project name and web domain.  `wq create` also asks whether to enable GIS support and/or Node.js/npm support.
 (Since both options require the installation of additional software, they are are disabled by default.)
-All of the prompts can also be specified as command-line arguments - see [wq start --help] for the full list.
+All of the prompts can also be specified as command-line arguments - see [wq create --help] for the full list.

 Depending on your use case, you may want to follow either of the following more detailed installation guides.